 France: Street Names to Traders in Enslaved People in Bordeaux

-Across France, debate emerged surrounding streets that bear the names of traders in enslaved people.
+Across France, a debate emerged surrounding streets that bear the names of traders in enslaved people.
 Activist groups either push for a contextualising plaque or renaming.
 In Bordeaux, street names have been contextualised with information on the history of their namesakes.

 Paraguay: Statue of Alfredo Stroessner in Asunción